 Welcome to my website

-in the Division of Humanities and Social
+in the Division of the Humanities and Social Sciences at

-University where I was enrolled in the program in Political Economy.
+University where I was part of the Research Program in Political

 Economy and received the Charlotte Elizabeth Procter Fellowship.

 My research analyzes collective decision-making in committees and elections using different quantitative methods, such as structural estimation, causal inference, and text analysis.
 I have studied the effects of sequential deliberation on decision-making at the Federal Open Market Committee (FOMC), the effects of deliberation in electoral politics using evidence from a randomized field experiment in the Philippines.
 My research also uses structural estimation to analyze dynamic decision-making problems in electoral politics with a focus on U.S. and Mexican elections.